The resurgence of classic games recently may make you wonder if you can play your favorites on a newer system.

 It’s actually possible to play retro games by means of an emulator.

-For the record, an emulator is software or hardware that imitates the behavior of another system.
+For the record, an emulator is a software or hardware that imitates the behavior of another system.

 By this definition, then DS emulators mean programs that are able to play Nintendo DS games.